 The conference web page should include information about the various benefits offered by the SIGPLAN Professional Activities Committee to SIGPLAN members attending SIGPLAN-sponsored conferences.
 These benefits include travel and lodging assistance for student authors and assistance for members who need a companion care-provider in order to attend.

 Set up the paper submission web site.
 Many services are available for this purpose; most SIGPLAN conferences these days use HotCRP (which is free for us because ACM has a bulk deal).
 If you choose a different one, look for support for the ABCD rating scale, author feedback, and double-blind reviewing.

 Before papers are received, develop an evaluation procedure.
-Send submitted papers and a description of the evaluation procedure to the PC members.
+After the submission deadline, send submitted papers and a description of the evaluation procedure to the PC members.

 Before the PC meeting, decide on any policies that should be in effect, such as:

-It is strongly recommended that the Programme Chair have an assistant during the PC meeting, to take on certain administrative and logistical tasks during the meeting and allow the Programme Chair to concentrate on leading the discussions of papers.
+It is strongly recommended that the PCC have an assistant during the physical PC meeting, to take on certain administrative and logistical tasks during the meeting and allow the PCC to concentrate on leading the discussions of papers.
 Typical duties of the assistant would be to keep track of the disposition of papers for the PC, interface with the on-line review system, and record any relevant information about a particular paper (e.g., paper Y paper is being shepherded by committee member X, committee member X agrees to revise their on-line review, etc.).
-Past Programme Chairs have used graduate students or post-docs as assistants, with good results.
+Past PCCs have used graduate students or post-docs as assistants, with good results.

 Any PC meeting expenses that are to be reimbursed by the conference should be put in the conference budget.
 Send receipts to the ACM Representative to SIGPLAN for reimbursement (the SIGPLAN Vice Chair can tell you who this is at the moment).

 Send acceptance and rejection letters as soon as possible after the PC meeting.
 Authors using LaTeX should be directed to the template developed by SIGPLAN.
 This template was designed to allow more material in a paper while remaining easy on the eyes (typically, a paper that requires 12 pages with the standard ACM format requires 11 with the SIGPLAN format, and most readers find the SIGPLAN style easier to read).

-The Sheridan proceedings service can be initiated once you decide that you want formal proceedings.
+The proceedings service by Conference Publishing Consulting (ConfPub) can be initiated once you decide that you want formal proceedings.
 Please contact the ACM Publications Coordinator, Adrienne Griscti, to begin the process.
-ACM will provide Sheridan with pertinent conference information.
-Sheridan will forward you a schedule and instructions on how to proceed.
+ACM will provide ConfPub with pertinent conference information.
+ConfPub will forward you a schedule and instructions on how to proceed.

-Draft a “Letter from the Programme Chair,” which should include a description of the paper selection process (number of papers submitted and accepted, etc.).
-Forward the letter to Sheridan along with any other front matter (perhaps a “Letter from the Conference Chair,” a List of Reviewers, etc.) for inclusion in the proceedings.
-Sheridan will format all front matter; their schedule will include a deadline for front matter submission.
-They will also compile the table of contents/author index, using the schedule of talks/advanced programme that you provide to determine paper order.
+Draft a “Letter from the Program Chair,” which should include a description of the paper selection process (number of papers submitted and accepted, etc.).
+Forward the letter to ConfPub along with any other front matter (perhaps a “Letter from the Conference Chair,” a List of Reviewers, etc.) for inclusion in the proceedings.
+ConfPub will format all front matter; their schedule will include a deadline for front matter submission.
+They will also compile the table of contents/author index, using the schedule of talks/advanced program that you provide to determine paper order.